TheOdinProject/curriculum/foundations/html_css/html-foundations/links-and-images.md

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-To use images that we have on our own websites, we can use a relative path.
+To display images on your website that are hosted on your own web server, you can use a relative path.

 <details markdown="block">